Thursday, April 11, 2024

 Something about Mark Antony, or the popular perception of the kind of person he was, makes him the character of this era Actors of a certain caliber most want to perform.
 A compelling combination of Honor and Hedonism, Impulsiveness and Cunningness, Rage and Romance.

 As someone who’s often very cynical about the more gritty and “realistic” approach usually taken by more modern fictionalizations of the Ancient World, Antony is a character I particularly fear would lose his appeal.
 I can admit how a character like Caesar could benefit from a more three dimensional modern writer.
-Antony however is character I tend to cynically presume will just be turned into a caricature.
+Antony however is a character I tend to cynically presume will just be turned into a caricature.

 So imagine my surprise when during this last week I almost 20 years late to the party finally watched HBO’s Rome TV series and James Purefoy completely blew me away.
 Now I have to admit he kinda seemed like what I was cynically expecting early on, but by the end of episode 6 I was suddenly sold, but it’s in season 2 that he really gets to shine.
 He’s distinct from the classic takes I referred to above, yet still inline with them in a way I didn’t expect from something so modern.

-Now this shows takes historical liberties already in season 1 but they become more significant in season 2.
+This show takes historical liberties already in season 1 but they become more significant in season 2.
 But I don’t care about that when I’m being entertained by what I’m watching.
 And this show was entertaining all around.
 I’ve seen complaints about how Cleopatra is depicted but I found it refreshing, not how I’d write her but refreshing nonetheless.

 But I made this post to talk about Mark Antony's fictionalizations.
 I titled it “Dramatic Actor” rather than “leading Actor” because he’s never been the sole title character, he’s Cleopatra’s Lover and Caesar’s Avenger, and an Antagonist in the more rare works that portray this history with Octavian as the protagonist.